redbrick/open-governance/webgroup/Discord Bots.md

 ---
 # Discord Bots

-Currently in Redbrick, we have 2 discord bots:
+Currently in Redbrick, we have 2 Discord bots:
 - [brickbot2](https://github.com/redbrick/brickbot2)
 - [blockbot](https://github.com/redbrick/blockbot/)

 Brickbot is currently used only by the [admins](../admin/admins.md) to perform administrative operations (e.g. LDAP operations on user accounts).

-Blockbot is a more modern discord bot written using [`hikari-py`](https://www.hikari-py.dev/), maintained by the [webmaster](../committee/webmaster/Webmaster.md) and the [webgroup](Webgroup.md).
+Blockbot is a more modern discord bot written using [`hikari`](https://www.hikari-py.dev/), maintained by the [webmaster](../committee/webmaster/Webmaster.md) and the [webgroup](Webgroup.md).
 Blockbot is set to replace brickbot2, once all the necessary admin utilities are ported over.

 Unlike brickbot, blockbot *does not* and *will not* have direct access to LDAP.
 Instead, blockbot interfaces with the redbrick API to perform administrative tasks.
 This ensures all sensitive data processing is kept within the API, maintained by the [admins](../admin/admins.md).
 Blockbot will have access to the redbrick API via a restricted account and all administrative tasks are restricted to the `@RBAdmin` role on discord.
 Additionally, any change to blockbot code that edits code concerning the redbrick API will have to be signed-off by an [admin](../admin/admins.md) or [rootholder](../admin/Rootholders.md).